Credit Card Lawsuit Defenses: What to Do When You’ve Been Sued

-What do you do when your credit card company sues you?
+What do you do now?

-What do I need to include in my Answer?
+What do I need to include in my answer?

-Most credit card lawsuits end in default judgment because consumers ignore the suit or file an insufficient or late Answer.
+Most credit card lawsuits end in default judgment because consumers ignore the suit or file an insufficient or late answer.
 Your first concern is filing your answer in time.
 The length of time you have to file depends on state law.

 State Law Examples

 For example, in New York you have 20 days to answer the complaint if you received it by hand and 30 days if you received it by any other method.
 In Texas, the window is even smaller.
 You have to answer complaints in Texas within 14 days unless you were served by publication, in which case you have to answer within 42 days.

 Content of the Answer

 The court doesn’t care why you haven’t paid.
 Its role is to determine whether or not you owe the credit card company money.
-In fact, if your Answer is just a list of reasons you can’t pay, the Court will consider it an admission that you do, in fact, owe the debt and they’ll grant judgment for the credit card company.
+In fact, if your answer is just a list of reasons you can’t pay, the court will consider it an admission that you do, in fact, owe the debt and they’ll grant judgment for the credit card company.

 The complaint will contain a list of statements made by the credit card company.
-In your Answer, you’ll need to address everything written in the complaint.
+In your answer, you’ll need to address everything written in the complaint.
 For the parts that are completely true, write that you admit the statement.
 For the parts that are not completely true, write that you deny the statement.
 You may deny that you owe the amount listed in the complaint or that you owe it to the person or company listed, for example.
 You can also write that you don’t know whether the statement is true or not.

 Affirmative Defenses in the Answer

-In your Answer, you’ll also have to raise certain defenses or you’ll lose the right to use them later on.
+In your answer, you’ll also have to raise certain defenses or you’ll lose the right to use them later on.
 With an affirmative defense, you’re arguing that the credit card company’s allegations are true but they should lose the suit anyway.
 Those defenses include:

-1. Statute of Limitations – creditors only have a certain amount of time in which to sue you.
+1. Statute of limitations: Creditors only have a certain amount of time in which to sue you.
 Check your state’s statute of limitations for debt-related lawsuits.

-2. Improper Service – creditors must serve you with a copy of the complaint.
+2. Improper service: Creditors must serve you with a copy of the complaint.
 Some states limit how you may be served or by whom.
 Look into your state’s service requirements.

-3. Failure of creditor to prove they own the debt – creditors have to have real proof that you owe the debt and they have to provide that proof to you and to the court.
+3. Failure of creditor to prove they own the debt: Creditors have to have real proof that you owe the debt and they have to provide that proof to you and to the court.

-4. Debt discharged in bankruptcy – if you’ve filed for bankruptcy and received a discharge, credit card companies can’t sue for the discharged debt.
+4. Debt discharged in bankruptcy: If you’ve filed for bankruptcy and received a discharge, credit card companies can’t sue for the discharged debt.

-5. Identity fraud – if you didn’t rack up the charges, you don’t have to pay for them.
+5. Identity fraud: If you didn’t rack up the charges, you don’t have to pay for them.

-6. Suing the wrong consumer – is it actually your name and your account on the complaint?
+6. Suing the wrong consumer: Is it actually your name and your account on the complaint?
 Mix-ups can happen but you don’t have to suffer for it.

-7. Failure to give credit for payment – have you already paid the bill?
+7. Failure to give credit for payment: Have you already paid the bill?
 You don’t have to pay it twice.

-8. Unfair debt collection – this is a counterclaim; if you were harassed or threatened, you may be able to claim damages from the debt collector.
+8. Unfair debt collection: This is a counterclaim; if you were harassed or threatened, you may be able to claim damages from the debt collector.

-If you don’t file an Answer or your Answer doesn’t have the required content, you lose the right to argue your case or get notice of future hearings about it.
-You can compose an Answer yourself, but consider hiring an attorney to examine the complaint and help you fight your case.
+If you don’t file an answer or your answer doesn’t have the required content, you lose the right to argue your case or get notice of future hearings about it.
+You can compose an answer yourself, but consider hiring an attorney to examine the complaint and help you fight your case.

-How can I win my case?
+How can I win my credit card lawsuit?

 Credit card companies expect to win by default.
 Over 90% of credit card lawsuits end in default judgment.
-Default judgment happens when you don’t file an Answer, your Answer is insufficient, or if you don’t show up to a hearing.
+Default judgment happens when you don’t file an answer, your answer is insufficient, or if you don’t show up to a hearing.

 You can request (through the court) that the creditor send you copies of your bills, copies of the assignment of debt to another party, and copies of the original contract.
 If they can’t show a copy of the original contract, they may not be entitled to interest charges — that can make a big difference in your final bill.
 A copy of the original contract is also generally necessary for the creditor to charge you for attorney fees.

 What are my other options?

 If you go to court, you’re looking at three potential outcomes.
 First, the court may decide in your favor.
 Second, the court may decide in favor of the creditor.
 That can happen either because you argued the full case and lost or because the creditor was granted a motion for summary judgment.
 “Summary judgment” means that no one is disputing the facts of the case and you’re guilty by law.

 That said, you don’t necessarily have to go through the hassle of a whole lawsuit.
 You may be able to settle out of court.
 Lawsuits are expensive and time-consuming.
 No one, including credit card companies, wants to go to court.
 Your creditor may be willing to accept less than the face value of your debt in order to avoid the cost and hassle of a full trial.
 You can negotiate a settlement alone or your attorney can help you.

 You can also stop the lawsuit altogether by filing for bankruptcy.
 Bankruptcy is a serious decision and probably isn’t the right option if you only have a small amount of debt.
 When you file, the automatic stay protects you from collection actions, including lawsuits.
 Credit card debt is dischargeable in bankruptcy, so creditors will have to make their claims through the bankruptcy court.

-Case Law of Note
+Credit Card Lawsuit Case Law of Note

-If you do decide to defend the lawsuit on your own, pay close attention to deadlines and formal requirements.
+If you do decide to defend a credit card lawsuit on your own, pay close attention to deadlines and formal requirements.
 You don’t want to lose your chance to defend yourself because you’re a day late.
-You’ll have to file your Answer in a specific period of time, but you also have to respond to discovery requests (for documents and other evidence) from the creditor within a specific time frame.
+You’ll have to file your answer in a specific period of time, but you also have to respond to discovery requests (for documents and other evidence) from the creditor within a specific time frame.